-Ironically, I’m more amused than bitter about these experiences since I’ve made way more than I’ve lost trading cryptocurrencies.
-Sure, each lesson was the worst thing ever at the time, but they were all things I needed to go through.
+Ironically, I’m more amused than bitter about these experiences, since I’ve made far more than I’ve lost trading cryptocurrencies.
+Sure, each crypto lesson was the worst thing ever at the time, but they were all experiences I needed to go through.

 I learned not to fall for offers that were too good to be true, I learned how trading with other people’s money put me at a disadvantage despite the potential for larger profits, and the importance of storing most of my cryptocurrency in personal wallets I have full control over.

 I doubt I would have enjoyed the success I’ve had as a crypto trader if I didn’t learn all these lessons early on.

 You will also learn a few lessons of your own if you decide to start trading cryptocurrencies.
 Learning from my mistakes will help you to avoid untrustworthy people looking for inexperienced traders to separate from their coins.